nelson-lopez/dance-everyday/README.md

 #### MVP

 - Build out the database to represent the relation between venue and events per menu.
-- Render 3 filter views of available events in the city: by dance, by venue, by date.
+- Render 2 filter views of available events in the city: by dance, by venue.
 - Set up routes for the home, event list, edit, event, create.
 - Mobile first design